(Replaced Land Sales Tax with effect from 1 May, 2011)

 Deferral of recognition of capital gain

-For the purpose of this Decree, no capital gain is taken to arise on the disposal of Capital Assets
+For the purpose of Capital Gains Tax, no capital gain is taken to arise on the disposal of Capital Assets

-by the transferor in each of the following cases:
+by the transferor in any of the following cases:

 However, the transferee may be liable for Capital Gains Tax should it be disposed at a gain at a later date.